darkpgx/ReactTodoPiao/README.md

 * react-dom
 * react-router
 * For compiling: webpack, babel
+* Note: install webpack globally in order to run it in all of your react projects
 * Bootstrap: foundation-site
 * Styles: node-sass
 * Test Suite: expect, karma, mocha
+* Date library: Moment.js